 Inventories consist of raw materials, work-in-process and finished goods.
 Raw materials are comprised of chemicals and parts used in the production of the Company lenses, injectors, and LDDs.
 Finished goods are comprised of lenses, injectors, accessories and LDDs.
 Inventories are valued at the lower of cost or net realizable value.
 Cost is computed using standard cost, which approximates actual cost on a first-in, first-out basis.
 The carrying value of inventories is reviewed for potential impairment whenever indicators suggest that the cost of inventories exceeds the carrying value and management adjusts the inventories to its net realizable value.
 The cost of finished goods and work-in-process is comprised of raw materials, direct labor, other direct costs and related production overhead to the extent that these costs do not exceed the net realizable value of the goods produced.
-For the first six months of the year ended December 31, 2019, the Company was developing its production processes for the LDD and completing its qualification and validation of the manufacturing processes.
-Inventories built during this time was produced to complete the validation and finalize the development and manufacturability of the LDD for commercial production.
+For the first six months of the year ended December 31, 2019, the Company was developing its production processes for the LDD and completing its qualification and validation of the manufacturability of the LDD for commercial production.
 As such, certain direct and indirect costs related to production during this time in excess of net realizable value were not capitalized as inventories and were included in research and development costs in the accompanying consolidated statement of operations and comprehensive income for the year ended December 31, 2019.
 The amount charged to research and development for the year ended 2019 was \$1.2 million.
 The Company periodically reviews inventories for potential impairment and adjusts inventories to net realizable value at the time such determinations are made.